 Design of Rupture Disc

-Rupture discs consist of one or more flat or domed layers and generally, are round or square in shape.
+Rupture Disc of Rupture Disk consist of one or more flat or domed layers and generally, are round or square in shape.
 The rupture element of the disc is equipped with breaking points that are normally created by means of lasers.
 These breaking points can be made of simple cuts or even special geometries.

 Depending on the application, rupture discs can be of different types.
 They are mostly made of metals or plastics (Inconel, Hastelloy, or Tantalum, plastic liners such as PTFE or FEP.).
 Domed rupture discs are of two types